 Select a Subset of Data to Copy

 We want to exclude standards, controls and background wells when we copy.
 We also plan to exclude data that was flagged and excluded as part of the QC process.

 - On the page Luminex Assay 100 Runs click 02-14A22-IgA-Biotin.xls (reimporting made it the top row).

-- Notice that your data grid now includes values in the Specimen ID, Participant ID, and visitID columns which were not present during the earlier tutorial steps, before we added the mapping during the reimport.
+- Notice that your data grid now includes values in the Specimen ID, Participant ID, and visitID columns which were not present during the earlier tutorial steps.
+We populated them by pasting the IndexMap values during the reimport.

 - Filter the results to show only wells with non-excluded data:

-- Click on Flagged As Excluded column header and select Filter.
+- Click the Flagged As Excluded column header and select Filter.

 - In the popup, select only false and click OK.